MrMaruf/tryout-nim/modules/README.md

-1. [ ] - Try out to create two modules with same identifier for a procedure
+1. [X] - Try out to create two modules with same identifier for a procedure
+    - Tried it out
+    - Gives an error